 Future Trends in Smart Manufacturing

 As we stand at the cusp of a new industrial age, the future of smart manufacturing unfolds with a series of trends.
-These changes are not just technological; they herald a new era of efficiency, customization, and sustainability.
+These changes are not just technological.
+Indeed, they herald a new era of efficiency, customization, and sustainability.
 Let’s explore these compelling trends that are shaping the future of manufacturing.

 Human-Robot Collaboration